Titanium Sweet Wings, a real life unicorn

 Titanium sweet wings cranks

 These are the 2 surviving sets.
-Both 175 and with a slight difference in the ano finish, the first being an oil slick S, and other being a more solid purple S.
+Both 175 and with a slight difference in the anodized finish, the first being an solid purple logo, and other being an oil slick logo.

 Ti and cromo sweetwings